My Grandmother's Recipe

 This recipe was handed down by my Filipino grandmother to my mom, who then handed it down to me.
 In Tagalog, these rice cakes are called puto.
 When I'm with my Hispanic friends, however, I call them rice cakes or rice muffins because puto has a negative connotation in Spanish.

-When I was growing up, whenever our large, extended family gathered at the breakfast table, my mom would make these rice cakes.
+When I was growing up, my mom would make rice cakes whenever our large, extended family gathered at the breakfast table.
 Whenever relatives, friends, or neighbors came to visit, or if we held parties or reunions, she made these to serve as snacks.

 This dish is traditionally served with dinuguan, or pork blood stew.
 But you can also eat it by itself.